-The Ice Climatology and Applications Division of the Camadian Atmospheric Environment Service undertakes an annual analysis of ice conditions in the Gulf of St. Lawrence and off the east coast of Newfoundland and southern Labrador by determining the time of onset, duration and latest presence of ice at 24 grid sites (Fig. 13).
-Results for 1982/83 to 1986/87 were previously summarized by Trites and Drinkwater (1985, 1986) and Drinkwater and Trites (1987, 1988, MS 1988).
+The Ice Climatology and Applications Division of the Canadian Atmospheric Environment Service undertakes an annual analysis of ice conditions in the Gulf of St. Lawrence and off the east coast of Newfoundland and southern Labrador by determining the time of onset, duration and latest presence of ice at 24 grid sites (Fig. 13).
+Results for 1982/83 to 1986/87 were previously summarized by Trites and Drinkwater (1985, 1986) and Drinkwater and Trites (1987, 1988, 1989).
 The present analysis has been updated to include data for the 1987/88 season.
-For each site, the extracted data were ice duration in weeks for the 1987/1988 season, mean duration for all years of record, as well as minimum, maximum and mean duration for years when ice was present (Table 3).
-For the Gulf of St. Lawrence, duration of ice cover was, in most areas. shorter than for the previous year (1986-87).
-Although the duration at a number of sites was close to the long-term average. the northeast area and Cabot Strait had ice cover for about 2 weeks longer than normal (Table 3).
-For the area north of Anticosti Island, where ice duration was about 6 weeks shorter than in 1986-87, the date when ice was last present (May 11) was the latest on record (Fig. 14).
-For the area east of Newfoundland and southern Labrador, the duration of ice cover was generally shorter than in 1986-1987 and comparable to the overall average (Table 3).
-At two sites (N-21 and N-62) ice cover duration was nearly a month shorter than average, with the last reported ice at N-62 on 12 April, the earliest on record.
+For each site, the extracted data included ice duration in weeks for the 1987/88 season. mean duration for all years of record, as well as minimum, maximum and mean duration for years when ice was present (Table 3).
+For the Gulf of St. Lawrence, duration of ice cover was, in most areas, shorter than